Our second phase of redevelopment at Oaklands College

 - Procured through the Pagabo Major Works framework

-The Evolution Centre is the second phase of redevelopment that Willmott Dixon is undertaking at Oaklands College as part of their £62m campus redevelopment scheme to transform the site with modern state-of-the-art facilities.
+The Evolution Centre is the second phase of redevelopment that Willmott Dixon has delivered at Oaklands College as part of their £62m campus redevelopment scheme to transform the site with modern state-of-the-art facilities.